wad11656/SetRegion-GUI/README.md

 ### How does changing the region sectors help?
 In the mid-2000s, the PSP homebrew scene discovered that assigning custom Game IDs to PS1 discs when creating an EBOOT (as opposed to using <a href="https://user-images.githubusercontent.com/16929664/189551050-48756bcd-da1f-4743-b8d4-7c8d4be223f4.png">their native IDs</a>) can increase compatibility on the PSP PS1 emulator.
 (This behavior carried over to the Vita too.)

 However, starting with PSP firmware 5.00 and above, if you assigned a JAP Game ID to a USA or PAL game, the resulting EBOOT would become unbootable.
-Injecting JAP region sectors into the disc image(s) with SetRegion fixes this issue, allowing custom JAP Game IDs to be used on USA and PAL games on PSP FW 5.00+ too.
+Injecting JAP region sectors into the disc image(s) with SetRegion fixes this issue, allowing custom JAP Game IDs to be used on USA/PAL games on PSP FW 5.00+ too.
 Since Vita emulates a form of PSP firmware 6.61, this discovery unleashed a Pandora's Box of new game fixes for both PSP & Vita.

 ### Which games benefit from changing the region sectors?
 Most of the games that benefit are already published for download online in EBOOT format.
 Otherwise, my most up-to-date [PSP PS1 Compatibility List is here](https://docs.google.com/spreadsheets/d/1ZE8d4WIw7USP_cYdEWUke5F59OFGQHgB5jGiQvfY8gA/edit?usp=sharing).